 This tutorial has been around for a long time, and moved around since the author took it down.
 It goes over all the basic techniques you'll need to create a sprite as it walks your through creating one.

 This is a paid option, but it's well-written by skilled pixel artist Michafrar.
-Still a work in progress, but there's already over 180 pages and covers all the basic techniques.
+Recently completed, adn contains a wealth of information.

 After you understand the basics of the process, you could keep reading tutorials and visualizing, but I reccomend you take the leap and just start pixelling.

 You can try creating pixel art for yourself right here right now!

 When you're ready to start creating pixel art for real, you'll have to choose a program to use.
 Our Pixel Art Software List page gives you a quick comparison of the most popular pixel art creation programs, or you can pixel online now with the Lospec Pixel Editor.

 Once you've got your editor up and running, just start creating.
 Pixel whatever your desires.
 Need an idea?